 환기 시스템 때문에.... 그럴수도 있겠네요 바이러스도 그런경우도 있듯이....

-Researchers at Imperial College London in the UK recently published in the Archives of Disease in Childhood the results of a systematic review of evidence published since 1980, commissioned by the UK Civil Aviation Authority (CAA) in 2023, to dispel some misconceptions about the risk of exposure to nuts for passengers with nut allergies on commercial aircraft.
+Researchers at Imperial College London, UK, recently published the results of a systematic review of evidence published since 1980 commissioned by the UK's Civil Aviation Authority (CAA) in 2023, aimed at clearing up some of the misconceptions about the risks to passengers with nut allergies on regular airliners.
+The review was published in the Archives of Disease in Childhood.

-Additionally, residues left in the process of removing nut shells may remain in the air to some extent, but since they quickly settle to the ground and are removed through the aircraft's filtration system, the risk of spreading through the air can be considered negligible.
-The ventilation system inside the aircraft is designed to circulate the entire cabin, and during flight, the air is circulated every 3 to 4 minutes, meaning that about half of the air inside the cabin is re-circulated air that has passed through filters.
+They also said that while some residue from the nut shelling process may remain in the air, it quickly settles to the ground and is removed by the aircraft's filtration system, so the risk of airborne transmission is negligible.
+Aircraft ventilation systems are designed to circulate air throughout the aircraft, and during flight, air is changed every three to four minutes, so about half of the air in the cabin is recycled air that has passed through filters.

-The researchers stated that disinfectant wipes can be used to wipe potentially contaminated surfaces before starting a flight to minimize risks.
-They also emphasized that this is especially important considering that many low-cost airlines only perform minimal cleaning inside the cabin between flights.
+The researchers said wiping potentially contaminated surfaces with disinfectant wipes before starting a flight could minimize the risk.
+They also emphasized that this is especially important given that low-cost airlines often perform minimal cabin cleaning between flights.

 ============